Foundations

 - Refactoring that touches 10+ files

-- Writing PRDs, competitive analysis, or strategy documents
+- Writing PRDs, competitive analysis, strategy documents

-- Security reviews and code audits
+- Security reviews and code audits where you need to be thorough

 Pricing: $5 input / $25 output per million tokens.